 The provision of inadequate information can persist.
 Sometimes people are still told that healing does not continue after two years.
 However, this opinion is very much outdated.
 The brain is capable of rewiring indefinitely after injury.
 It helps people to understand this at the onset because false expectations can have a psychological impact which can interfere with rehabilitation.

-If you check out our ‘Partner Projects‘ page you will find a variety of recommended apps to use at various stages on the recovery journey.
+If you check out our ‘Partner Projects‘ page, you will find various recommended apps to use at different stages of the recovery journey.

-We have further strategies and tools you can use on our ‘Self-regulated Learning’ section.
+We have further strategies and tools you can use in our ‘Self-regulated Learning‘ section.

-The other common misconception is that brain injury permanently changes the personality.
-The core personality remains, and so intentions and motivations remain true to the character of a person.
+The other common misconception is that brain injury permanently changes personality.
+The core personality remains, so intentions and motivations remain true to a person’s character.
 As these sponsoring intentions plus our reactions make their way through the damaged neurological circuits, they become broken and twisted, resulting in evident changes in behaviour.
-The same person is still inside, although damage to the frontal lobes affects how we use personality from an executive commands point of view and also affects how we are able to to appraise the emotional significance of events, analyse our environment and incoming information, and much more.
+The same person is still inside, although damage to the frontal lobes affects how we use personality from an executive commands point of view and also affects how we can appraise the emotional significance of events, analyse our environment and incoming information, and much more.

 Unfortunately, ignorance can also still persist.
-Some people are abandoned by their families because there is a belief that brain injury has caused them to become ‘retarded.’
+Some people are abandoned by their families because they believe that brain injury has caused them to become ‘retarded.’
 Brain injury does not affect intelligence; it changes the way people can accomplish tasks with neurological damage.
-With help and support people can and do rewire their brains, and can eventually make significant improvements.
+With help and support, people can rewire their brains and eventually make significant improvements.

 Brain injury is not a psychiatric illness either.
 There can be many changes in emotional response and control.
 However, these tend to balance back out, and in time, people regain their ability to manage their thoughts and feelings.

 Brain injury can exacerbate previous personality tendencies and traits but will not cause a new personality to evolve.
 People rebalance themselves through learning about their brain injury and how it has affected them.